dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - A process for migrating the data back into the organisation or to another Cloud
 - A prior assessment as to whether the data can be moved over the network in a reasonable amount of time or whether it is necessary to make special arrangements for a physical transfer

-The plan for data destruction (storage, clones, backups) using shredding after the data has successfully moved from the Cloud
+The plan for data destruction (storage, clones, backups) using shredding after the data has successfully moved from the Cloud.

 ### <mark style="background: #BABD00;">Risk Assessment:</mark>